What Accident Kills the Most Construction Workers?

 Construction accident cases can be incredibly complex, and require the knowledge and skill of an experienced lawyer.
 In your free initial consultation, the attorneys at Colling Gilbert Wright will listen to the details of your case, explain your rights, and discuss all of your legal options.
 There is no obligation to hire our attorney after this complimentary consultation, and if you choose to move forward with our firm, we will handle your case on a contingency-fee-basis, meaning that unless we reach a successful outcome in your case, you don’t owe us a penny in attorney fees.

 Construction workers face numerous risks every day.
 If you’ve been hurt on the job, you deserve to be justly compensated for your work-related injury and other losses.
 The seasoned construction accident lawyers at Colling Gilbert Wright have the knowledge, skill, and resources necessary to determine the cause of your injury and hold the responsible parties accountable.
 We will work tirelessly to fight on your behalf to seek the full and fair compensation you need to get back on track.

 See our verdicts and settlements.

 The clock may already be ticking on your case.
 Don’t wait another day to discuss your rights.
-Call (407) 712-7300 today to discuss your case for free with an experienced construction accident attorney at Colling Gilbert Wright & Carter.
+Call (407) 712-7300 today to discuss your case for free with an experienced construction accident attorney at Colling Gilbert Wright.
 Our distinguished firm welcomes clients from across Florida, including Orlando, Tampa, Miami, and other nearby areas.